 Engineering students too are a plus, bringing in the technical knowledge that can help solve complex business problems.
 Being able to work effectively with diverse teams is also a prerequisite for many post-MBA jobs.

-This doesn't just mean that in class you have a varied, diverse base for strong group discussion, it also means if you're looking at studying an MBA at NYU Stern, your 'non-traditional' background shouldn't put you off.
+This doesn't just mean that in class you have a varied, diverse base for strong group discussion, it also means that if you're looking at studying an MBA at NYU Stern, your 'non-traditional' background shouldn't put you off.

 3% of the class hails from advertising and public relations; 2% each comes from manufacturing, law, and engineering.
 1% of the class comes from the energy industry.